psf/policies/docs/us.pycon.org/code-of-conduct/Procedures-for-Reporting-Incidents.md

 The best way to contact the PyCon US Code of Conduct event staff is by email at <pycon-us-report@python.org>.
 The members of the PyCon US event staff who monitor this account are:

 -   Deb Nicholson
+-   Marie Nordin
 -   Łukasz Langa
--   Olivia Sauls
--   Ee Durbin

 In the event of a conflict of interest, you may directly contact any of the lead incident responders:

--   Ee Durbin
+-   Marie Nordin
-    -   Python Software Foundation - Director of Infrastructure
+    -   Python Software Foundation - Community Communications Manager
-    -   <ee@python.org>
+    -   <marie@python.org>
--   Olivia Sauls
+-   Łukasz Langa
-    -   Python Software Foundation - Program Director
+    -   Python Software Foundation - CPython Developer in Residence
-    -   <olivia@python.org>
+    -   <lukasz@python.org>

 REPORT DATA
 -----------